UPPS 05.02.02 - Texas State Purchasing Policy

 The purpose of this policy is to identify the requirements when purchasing goods and services for Texas State University.

-In accordance with The Texas State University System (TSUS) Rules and Regulations, Chapter III, Section 10, Subsection 10.2, Authority, Paragraph 10.23, the president has delegated authority to obligate funds for the purchase of goods or services.
+In accordance with The Texas State University System (TSUS) Rules and Regulations, Chapter III, Section 10, Subsection 10.8, the president has delegated authority to obligate funds for the purchase of goods or services in the amount of $500,000 or less whether said amount is income or expenditure.

-In accordance with federal law, state law (Texas Government Code 2155.132 (g)), and TSUS Rules and Regulations, Texas State is strictly prohibited from splitting orders to circumvent the competitive solicitation requirements and processes, or other applicable purchasing requirements.
+In accordance with federal law, state law (Texas Government Code 2155.063) and TSUS Rules and Regulations, any purchase of or contract for goods or services shall be accomplished through a competitive bidding process.
+Texas State is strictly prohibited from splitting orders to circumvent threshold values that require competitive solicitation requirements and processes, or other applicable purchasing requirements.

 The director of Procurement and Strategic Sourcing has the authority, and is responsible, for promulgating and communicating Texas State purchasing policies and procedures.
 The ultimate responsibility and authority to oversee the procurement and/or lease of goods and services for the university will be placed with the Division of Finance and Support Services (FSS) and the Department of Procurement and Strategic Sourcing (P&SS).
 While P&SS maintains final authority concerning procurement activities, P&SS shall in accordance with university policies delegate to the university divisions, colleges, and departments the ability to make purchases using TSUS Marketplace, SAP, and the Procurement Card (PCard).
 P&SS shall review procurements to ensure compliance with government, state, and local policies.